 Top hikes in Malaga

 There are so many remarkable hikes in Malaga that it’s hard to choose which ones to do.
-From peaks to ravines, rivers, and coastal hikes.
+From peaks to ravines, rivers, and coastal hikes, the province is home to quite a few of the best hikes in Andalucia.
 I’ve been hiking in Malaga for years, and though I’ve still got a whole lot of peaks left to conquer, I’ve definitely walked my share too.

 NEW TO HIKING?
 Check out these expert hiking tips for beginners